mubtAAhij/DragonSync-iOS/README.md

 ## Contributing

-We welcome contributions to DragonLink.
+We welcome contributions to DragonSync.
 If you have suggestions or improvements, please submit a pull request or open an issue in this repository.

 ## Contact